mdminhazulhaque/bits/_posts/2016/2016-09-28-turn-tl-mr3420-into-wifi-repeater-using-openwrt.md

     option ports '0 1 2 3 4'
 ```

 Note that I have used `10.0.1.254` which will be the repeater's IP address.
 This is very important to set this IP correctly.
-Do not set IP address like `10.0.1.1` or any IP which is researved in the Airport (or any source WiFi access point).
+Do not set IP address like `10.0.1.1` which is the gateway of the access point (!) or any other IP which is already reserved in the Airport (or any source WiFi access point).
 You can later `ssh` or `telnet` using the IP address of the `stabridge` device.

 Now, edit `/etc/config/dhcp` according to the following.